small-tech/jsdb/README.md

   - `Symbol`
   - [Custom data types](#custom-data-types) (see below).

+Additionally, `null` and `undefined` values will be persisted as-is.

+Strings are automatically sanitised to escape backticks, backslashes, and template placeholder tokens to avoid arbitrary code execution via JavaScript injection attacks.

 ### Custom data types

 Custom data types (instances of your own classes) are also supported.